 Installed temporarily in forests in County Antrim and Alaska, this work speaks of survival, memory, and ancestral honouring.

-MOTHER by Lisa Jayne Cramer
+Lisa Jayne Cramer

 My mother just turned 92 and has recently been diagnosed with Vascular Dementia.
 Moments of wonder are precious as she comes in and out of lucidity.
 The veil is silently reigning down upon us with great feeling of love and sorrow.